 If you’re dealing with digestive issues, it sometimes can seem that you’re walking a tightrope between not enough bowel regularity and movements that are too frequent.
-If you’re experiencing the uncomfortable feeling of constipation, you can take medications or supplement your diet with fiber and certain lifestyle changes so as to encourage bowel movements.
-Any and all symptoms should be diagnosed by your gastroenterologist for an accurate diagnosis and treatment plan.
+If you’re experiencing the uncomfortable feeling of constipation, you can take medications or supplement your diet with fiber and specific lifestyle changes to encourage bowel movements.

 Where and how do you draw the line?
 What’s “normal” in terms of regularity anyway?